nehiljain/talks/analytics-engineering/presentation.md

 ## Things I propose we tease out

-- Best practices to setup analytics projects
+- Best practices to setup an analytics project
 - How to structure data teams?
 - Data as a service vs Data as a product
 - Data democratization strategies